Chapter

 5. suffering from the side of satan (1Pet 5:8-9).

 You are not in the same position, but there are many similarities between your position and that of them.
 It can also be hard for you to continue to trust in an invisible Lord.
 That trust in the invisible Lord can also result in different forms of suffering.
-It applies also to you that through this letter Peter focuses your heart on Him Whom you have got to love, although you do not see Him now.
+It applies also to you that through this letter Peter focuses your heart on Him Whom you have come to love, though you do not see Him now.